AdobeDocs/express-add-ons-docs/src/pages/guides/develop/index.md

 ```

 ## Modal Dialogs
 When you need to pop up a dialog to show a certain message such as an informational, warning or error message, you can use a modal dialog to do so.
-Below are some examples of the different types of modal dialogs supported, but also check out the [related SDK Reference section](https://developer.adobe.com/express-add-ons/docs/references/addonsdk/addonsdk-app/#showmodaldialog) and [dialog add-on sample](https://developer.adobe.com/express-add-ons/docs/samples/#dialog-add-on) for more details.
+Below are some examples of the different types of modal dialogs supported.
+Also check out the SDK references for details on how to [show](https://developer.adobe.com/express-add-ons/docs/references/addonsdk/addonsdk-app.md#showmodaldialog) or [programmatically close a dialog](https://developer.adobe.com/express-add-ons/docs/references/addonsdk/runtime-dialog.md#close), as well as the [dialog add-on sample](https://developer.adobe.com/express-add-ons/docs/samples/#dialog-add-on) for more details.

 ### Simple Modal Dialog Example
 ```js